scalameta/metals/docs/editors/vim.md

   highlighting Scala and sbt source files.

-Assuming [`vim-plug`](https://github.com/junegunn/vim-plug) is used (another plugin manager like vundle works too), update `~/.vimrc` to include the following settings.
+Assuming [`vim-plug`](https://github.com/junegunn/vim-plug) is used (another plugin manager like vundle works too), update your `~/.vimrc` to include the following settings.

 ```vim